blackpegaz/terraform-istio-oss-stack/docs/discover-the-module/04-do-an-istio-canary-upgrade.md

 As for the In-place upgrade method, the `istio-oss-stack` terraform module follows an opiniated logic workflow to automate some tasks and guide the user.

 **Important** : Currently the `istio-oss-stack` terraform module does not support to add a canary revision of the `gateway`.
-The module only allows to point the existing `istio-ingressgateway` to either the `stable` or the `canary` revision. # FIXME old-stable also ?
+The module only allows to point the existing `istio-ingressgateway` to either the `stable` or the `canary` revision.

  #FIXME